-- Follow the Bluetooth® accessory instructions to set the device to pairing mode.
+- Follow the Bluetooth®

+accessory instructions to set

+the device to pairing mode.

+- Open the flip and press [MENU].

 - 3. Press Settings & Tools.

 - 4. Press Bluetooth Menu.

-- 5. Press 13 Add New Device.
+- 5. Press Add New Device.

 - 6. Set the desired device to discovery mode.

-- 7. The device will appear in Add New Device menu once it has been located.
-Highlight the device and press the OK key PAIR. - The handset will prompt you for the passcode.
-Consult the Bluetooth® accessory instructions for the appropriate passcode (typically "0000" - 4 zeroes).
-Enter the passcode and press the OK key .
-When Auto Pair Handsfree is set to On, the device will try to autopair for headsets. - When pairing is successful, highlight either Always Ask or Always Connect and press the OK key to connect with the device. - Once connected, you will see the device listed in the Bluetooth® Menu and when the pair is transferring information the Bluetooth® indicator will show up on your screen.
+- The device will appear in Add New Device menu once it has been located.
+Highlight the device and press [PAIR].

+- 8. The handset will prompt you for the passcode.
+Consult the Bluetooth® accessory instructions for the appropriate passcode (typically "0000" 4 zeroes).
+Enter the passcode and press .
+When Auto Pair Handsfree is set to On, the device will try to autopair for headsets.

+- When pairing with the PC or PDA is successful, highlight either Always Ask or Always Connect and press to connect with the device.

+10. Once connected, you will see the device listed in the Bluetooth® Menu and when the pair is transferring information the Bluetooth® indicator will show up on your screen.